SkafteNicki/dtu_mlops/s7_deployment/apis.md

         ```

         A couple of new things are going on here: we use the specialized `UploadFile` and `File` bodies in our input
         definition.
-Addtionally, we added the `async`/`await` keywords.
+Additionally, we added the `async`/`await` keywords.
 Figure out what everything does and try to run
         the application (you can use any image file you like).

     4. The above application actually does not do anything.
 Lets add [opencv](https://pypi.org/project/opencv-python/)